Dmitry-Gorlach/sleep/.junie/guidelines.md

 ## Git Guidelines
 - Write meaningful commit messages
 - Use feature branches for new development
-- Squash commits before merging to main branch
+- Squash commits before merging to develop branch
 - Keep pull requests focused on a single feature or fix

 ## Security Guidelines